NexoNeko/holbertonschool-low_level_programming/more_malloc_free/README.md

+# More malloc and free

-In this area there will be more exercises about malloc and free
+More malloc and free exercises